rbalves/world-cup-countries-app/README.md

 # World Cup 2022

-## App developed with React Native that lists the participating countries of the world cup
+## App that lists the participating countries of the world cup

 ### Features